WSU home Weber State University

 Grading

-Your grade will be based on four exams and three written assignments.
+Your grade will be based on three exams, three written assignments, and eleven assessments (open book/note quizzes).

 Exams

-You will be given four exams.
-The first three will be worth 80 points each, and the fourth (given during finals week) will be worth 115 points.
-While the second, third, and fourth exams will not be formally cumulative, the later material in the course builds on earlier material.
-The format of the exams will be a mixture of multiple choice, matching, identification, short answer, and essay.
+You will have three exams.
+The first two will be worth 100 points each, and the third (given during finals week) will be worth 120 points.
+While the second and third exams will not be formally cumulative, the later material in the course builds on earlier material.
+The format of the exams will be a mixture of multiple choice (bring your own scantron), matching, identification, short answer, and essay.
+The exams will be given in the Science Testing Center (SL228).

-If you are so late for an exam that one has already been turned in, you may not take the exam.
-If you will be gone on official university travel, it is your responsibility to let me know at least one week before the exam so that you can take the exam early.
+If you will miss an exam because you will be gone on official university travel, it is your responsibility to let me know at least one week before the exam so that you can take the exam early.
 If you miss an exam for a valid reason (death in the family, medical emergency), notify me ASAP.

 Written Assignments